Preventing and Managing Brain Bleed: What You Need to Know

 - Epidural Hematoma: This occurs between the skull and the outer layer of the brain, often due to a head injury.
 It’s known for rapid progression and requires immediate attention.

-Causes of Brain Bleeding-brain bleed disease
+Causes of Brain Bleeding

 Several factors can contribute to brain bleeding.
 Understanding these causes is essential for prevention: